Transcranial Magnetic Stimulation (TMS)

 Is TMS Effective for Treating Depression and Anxiety?

 In numerous studies, TMS has been proven to be more effective than medication for the treatment of depression in patients who have not responded to one or more antidepressants.
-Additionally, ongoing research is demonstrating the effectiveness and safety of TMS in a number of other areas.
-These areas include obsessive-compulsive disorder
+Additionally, ongoing research is demonstrating the effectiveness and safety of TMS in the treatment of obsessive-compulsive disorder

 , depression during and following pregnancy